leonmuchoki/sovtech-test-frontend/README.md

 ### `SOVTECH TEST - FRONTEND`
 Built using react.\
 Backend is build using .Net Core web api (https://github.com/leonmuchoki/SovTechTest)

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+If no data shows, check the port the api is running on locally.
+Currently set to https://localhost:44370/ .\
+You can update this in the api folder files

 The page will reload when you make changes.\
 You may also see any lint errors in the console.